div-Leo/auth0-nextjs-samples/Sample-01/README.md

 ```

 **Note**: Make sure you replace `AUTH0_SECRET` with your own secret (you can generate a suitable string using `openssl rand -hex 32` on the command line).

+N.B.
+Docs in the example are not up to date.
+For the Allowed Callback URLs use `http://localhost:3000/auth/callback` and for the others below `http://localhost:3000`

 ## Run the sample